View schedule of orientation sessions

-Participation in an Innovative Media laser cutter/engraver training session offered by the Innovative Media department is required before using the 3D printer independently.
-Training consists of two steps:
+Participation in an Innovative Media Epilog Zing laser cutter/engraver orientation session offered by an Innovative Media staff member is required before using the laser cutter/engraver independently.

 After you have met with us for training and feel confident enough to use the laser cutter/engraver independently, we will add you to an authorized user list.
 As an authorized user, you may sign up for time to use the laser cutter/engraver independently.
 Please do not hesitate to ask questions and seek further assistance from IM staff at any time.
 The laser cutter/engraver manual will remain by the station.

 Only authorized users may schedule time on the machine themselves.
 Once you are an authorized user (after training!), you can sign up for time on an available printer by reserving the Zing 24 laser cutter/engraver station on our workstation and room reservations page.
 Be sure to sign it out for the full length of time it will take to work on your project; we suggest adding a little bit of cushion in case of any snags.

 We encourage you to consult with an Innovative Media staff member for assistance with your projects, especially with regard to the safety of the material you wish to cut/engrave.
 The purpose of the orientation is to give you an opportunity to review procedures and materials, ask questions, set up your project, and become comfortable operating the laser cutter/engraver.
 Keep in mind that the use of unauthorized materials is a safety hazard and can result in your privileges being revoked.
 We will go over authorized material with you during the training session; inquire if you want to try a different material--we're happy to work with you on that.